Musgrove pitches hometown Padres past Mets 6-0 and into NLDS

 “Can't wait to get back there.
 They deserve it,” Melvin said.

-New York was up by 10 1/2 games on June 1 and seven on Aug.
-10 before finally ceding control last weekend.
-The defending World Series champions snatched away their fifth consecutive division title and a first-round playoff bye on the strength of a head-to-head sweep in Atlanta — and the Mets never fully recovered.

-Max Scherzer got rocked in a Game 1 loss to San Diego and, after New York won Game 2 behind Jacob deGrom to stave off elimination, they mustered almost nothing against Musgrove and finished with one lonely hit.
+Relegated to the wild-card round, New York never fully recovered.
+Max Scherzer got rocked in Game 1 and, after the Mets won Game 2 behind Jacob deGrom to stave off elimination, they mustered almost nothing against Musgrove and finished with one lonely hit.

 No. 3 starter Chris Bassitt lasted just four innings, giving up three runs and three hits with three costly walks to batters near the bottom of the order.